Learn Java Easy. Chapter 3 Exercises

 System.out.println("The net value is " + (total * 0.84) + " euros");

 Exercise 7.
-Create a program that calculates the weekly salary of a worker based on the hours worked.
-Up to 40 hours, they earn 7 euros/hour.
-The program should display the total number of hours, as well as the total salary.
+Create a program that calculates the weekly salary of a worker depending on the hours worked.
+Up to 40 hours, the rate is 7 euros/hour.
+The program should display the total number of hours as well as the total salary.

 Solution: